Skip to content

 Does end of tenancy cleaning include carpets and oven cleaning?

 Carpets are vacuumed as part of every clean, with a deep carpet clean available as an add-on, and the oven is the most popular add-on of all.
-The base clean covers the property itself, while the deep carpet treatment and a full inside-oven degrease are priced on top.
+The base clean covers the property itself, from £156.
+The deep carpet treatment and a full inside-oven degrease are priced on top.
 What you actually need comes down to your check-in inventory.

 What every clean covers

-A standard end of tenancy clean covers the whole property: kitchen surfaces, cupboards and sink, the bathrooms, every room dusted down to skirting boards and switches, floors vacuumed and hard floors mopped, and the reachable internal glass.
-You can see the full scope on the what is included page.
+A standard end of tenancy clean covers the whole property: kitchen surfaces, cupboards inside and out, the sink and taps; bathrooms including limescale, grout, tiles and sanitaryware; every room dusted down to skirting boards, doors, frames and switches; floors vacuumed and hard floors mopped; and the reachable internal glass.
+The full scope is on the what is included page.

 Carpets: vacuumed as standard, deep-cleaned as an add-on

 Every clean vacuums the carpets.
-A deep carpet clean, from £36 per room, is the add-on that lifts ground-in dirt, traffic lanes and marks.
-Add it when your inventory recorded the carpets as professionally cleaned, or when they have taken a year of footfall, because that is what a clerk will compare against.
+A deep carpet clean, from £36 per room, is the treatment that lifts ground-in dirt, traffic lanes and marks that a vacuum leaves behind.

 Quick answers